alexajuno/notes/personal/projects/jamc/flow.md

 - The system continuously tracks student progress and adjusts recommendations and flags accordingly.
 - AI plays a central role in managing student engagement and teacher workload, ensuring that students receive the support they need while teachers focus on high-priority tasks.
 - Credit points and ratings drive competition and quality improvement among both students and teachers.

----

-This flow should cover all the essential business logic and processes we discussed.
-Do you think this matches the vision, or would you like to adjust any specific part of the flow?